Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Introduction

 Many fundamental wireless communication and networking problems can be stated as {\em utility maximization} problems, subject to energy constraints.
 The {utility function} can be the throughput (e.g., in energy efficient routing), the probability of detection of an intruder (e.g., in coverage) or the network lifetime (e.g., in sleep-wake scheduling) or the achievable rate of reliable transmission in basic wireless communication.
-These problems have been mainly addressed for stations with unlimited and/or non-replenishing energy sources.
+These problems have been mainly addressed for stations with unlimited and/or non-replenishing energy {stores}.
 Here, we address the problem of maximizing a utility function of the data transmission rate in the presence of energy replenishment.
 The solution of the optimization problem requires stochastic optimization techniques involving high computational overheads that might be unsuitable for sensor nodes.
 Consequently, we will focus our attention on simple localized solutions that achieve near-optimal or asymptotically optimal performance.
-We use tools from large deviations theory and diffusion approximation to find closed-form expressions for the data loss and the battery discharge probabilities.
-These techniques allow us to analyze our schemes under mild assumptions on the battery charging and data arrival processes.
-There have been recent works that have studied different problems in networks with energy replenishment.
-Kar, et.~al.,~\cite{Kar06ToN} have proposed an activation scheme for rechargeable sensors that maximizes the network-level utility of sensing networks.
+We use tools from large deviations theory and {stochastic process limits} to find closed-form expressions for the data loss and the battery discharge probabilities.
+These techniques allow us to analyze our schemes under mild assumptions on the battery charging and data arrival processes. {There have been recent works that have studied different problems in networks with energy replenishment.
+Kar, et.~al.,~\cite{Kar06ToN} proposed an activation scheme for rechargeable sensors that maximizes the network-level utility of sensing networks.
 The utility function in~\cite{Kar06ToN} depends on the number of active sensors.
-Gatzianas, et.~al.,~~\cite{Gatzianas10TWC} use back pressure policies to maximize the network flow of information in networks with energy replenishment.
-While~\cite{Kar06ToN} and~\cite{Gatzianas10TWC} look at the total system utility, we will focus on the analyzing node-level performance leading to localized energy management schemes.
-Liu, et.~al.,~\cite{Liu10Infocom} have derived a battery control scheme similar to the one described in this work.
-In addition to providing stronger convergence results than the one in~\cite{Liu10Infocom} with sole battery control, we also consider the effect of a finite data buffer in this paper.
-Kansal, et.~al.,~\cite{Kansal07TECS} introduce the concept of energy neutral operation, wherein the energy consumed by a node is less than or equal to the energy harvested.
-Vigorito, et.~al.,~\cite{Vigorito07Secon} extend the idea of energy neutral operation to propose an algorithm that attempts to keep the battery state close to a fixed level and at the same time stabilizes the duty cycle in order to maximize system performance.
-Sharma, et.~al.,~\cite{Sharma10TWC} have proposed a throughput optimal energy management scheme for energy harvesting nodes.
-However, these works~\cite{Kansal07TECS,Vigorito07Secon,Sharma10TWC} do not contain an analytical evaluation of the battery discharge or the data loss probabilities for their energy management schemes.
+Gatzianas, et.~al.,~~\cite{Gatzianas10TWC} used back pressure policies to maximize the network flow of information in networks with energy replenishment.
+While~\cite{Kar06ToN,Gatzianas10TWC} look at the total system utility, we will focus on the analyzing node-level performance leading to localized energy management schemes.
+Liu, et.~al.,~\cite{Liu10Infocom} derived a battery control scheme similar to the one described in this work.
+In addition to providing stronger convergence results than the one in~\cite{Liu10Infocom} with sole battery control, we also consider the effect of a finite data buffer in this paper. {Ozel and Ulukus~\cite{Ozel10PIMRC} evaluated the Gaussian channel capacity in the energy harvesting scenario and showed that the capacity is unchanged for a class of replenishment process.} Kansal, et.~al.,~\cite{Kansal07TECS} introduced the concept of energy neutral operation, wherein the energy consumed by a node is less than or equal to the energy harvested.
+Vigorito, et.~al.,~\cite{Vigorito07Secon} extended the idea of energy neutral operation to propose an algorithm that attempts to keep the battery state close to a fixed level and at the same time stabilizes the duty cycle in order to maximize system performance.
+Sharma, et.~al.,~\cite{Sharma10TWC} proposed a throughput optimal energy management scheme for energy harvesting nodes. {Ho and Zhang~\cite{Ho10ISIT} solved the problem of optimal energy allocation in energy harvesting nodes using dynamic programming techniques.} However,~\cite{Kansal07TECS,Vigorito07Secon,Sharma10TWC, Ho10ISIT} do not contain an analytical evaluation of the battery discharge or the data loss probabilities for their energy management schemes. }